vmmc2/Bleach/README.md

 ./bleach_clean.sh
 ```

-## How to run the unit tests of the Bleach Tree-Walk Interpreter?
+#### Running the Test Suite of the Bleach Tree-Walk Interpreter
 1. Go to the ```Bleach``` root directory.
 Then, execute the following commands inside it at the console/terminal:
 ```sh
 cd scripts
 chmod +x bleach_test_pipeline.sh
 ```
-3. Execute the script that run all of the unit tests related to the Bleach Tree-Walk Interpreter:
+2. Execute the script that run all of the unit tests related to the Bleach Tree-Walk Interpreter:
 ```sh
 ./bleach_test_pipeline.sh
 ```